tuftsdatalab/python-stats/docs/index.md

 <!-- DO NOT CHANGE ANYTHING ABOVE THIS LINE -->

 This hands-on interactive workshop demonstrates implementing various statistical analysis workflows in Python.
-The workshop notebook is suitable for self-guided study and covers the following:
+The workshop notebook is a work in progress and intends to cover the following:

 - **Visualizing** data and conducting **exploratory analysis**
 - Conducting various **statistical hypothesis tests**